massmux/nimblenode/README.md

 ```
 .bos/YOURNODENAME/credentials.json
 ```
-to get the content of this configuration file automatically, just run the command
+to get this file automatically configured, just run the command.
+NB: You must execute this script only after created the LND Wallet (with /scripts/create).

 ```
-./scripts/grpc
+./scripts/initbos
 ```

 ## Maintenance